Barnaba Mądrecki

 EAT

-This algorithm assumes that when a user accesses the website, they will feel that the content they have been provided with is prepared by a professional.
-In short, if you produce concrete, write not only about concrete, and not only about tools, but about raw materials, collaborate with architects and provide content about concrete at every stage of its quoting and processing.
-If you run a service, such as a hairdressing salon, write about how to prepare for an visit, where the nearest car park is.
+The EAT algorithm assumes that when a user accesses the website, they will feel that the content they have been provided with is prepared by a professional.
+If you produce concrete, write not only about concrete and tools, but about raw materials, collaborate with architects and provide content about concrete at every stage of its quoting and processing.
+If you run a hairdressing salon, write about how to prepare for a visit, where the nearest car park is.

 FRED

-Another interesting fact that has escaped many current AI experts.
 A few years ago, Google published the Fred algorithm.
 This algorithm assumes, in a nutshell, the understanding of texts.
-Algorithms can already determine the specific meaning of a word from the context of the content, which has many uses.
+Algorithms can already determine the specific meaning of a word from the context of the content.
 The introduction of Fred has created a lot of rollout in the SERPs.
-Spammer domains of sites with very narrow contextual content saw serious drops, others with very elaborate but also coherent and well-structured content saw gigantic increases in traffic.
+Spammer domains with very narrow contextual content saw serious drops, while others with very elaborate but coherent and well-structured content saw gigantic increases in traffic.

 ChatGPT, AI and on-page content

-Since we have had an open interface for AI published (especially from Open AI) I have seen a strong concentration of use of this tool for content preparation.
-OK, let me be clear: to replace copywriters with text generators.
+Since we have had an open interface for AI published (especially from Open AI) I have seen a strong concentration of use of this tool for content preparation — or rather, to replace copywriters with text generators.

 I was very relieved to see the EAT algorithm update to EEAT.
-So let's decode this acronym
+Let's decode this acronym:

 Yes, experience has arrived — an element that AI will not do for us.

 With this algorithm update, Google has practically killed the ability to automatically generate content for web pages.
 Google is clearly indicating that content is to be created by people and for people.
 So what is the role of AI in building content?
 AI can be used to build the content sketch or generate snippets of content.
 Personally, the model of working with texts that I execute, based on Ahrefs and Semrush, phrase analysis, competition, etc., gives me the ability to order content for copywriters very precisely.
-The texts I order are given the specific audience, the needs, the title, the whole structure of the headlines, the rhythm.
-I could only leave AI to elements like meta - description - but even this with severely limited confidence.
+If you want to go deeper on this topic, read my detailed guidance on AI-generated content — including where it works and where it categorically does not.

 In summary — how do I write good texts?

-Good texts are those that are easy to read, i.e. they have simple sentences with a clear, easy-to-understand vocabulary.
-Users are more likely to read texts that are written for them specifically - so write to a specific user, use specific language, discuss specific issues.
+Good texts are those that are easy to read — simple sentences with a clear, easy-to-understand vocabulary.
+Users are more likely to read texts that are written for them specifically, so write to a specific user, use specific language, discuss specific issues.
 A good text has a friendly rhythm: arrangement of headings, paragraphs, paragraphs.
 To write a good text, it is essential to ensure uniqueness, relevance and avoid duplication.

 I am a book author and have a light pen.
 Nevertheless, in my professional work, I leave the preparation of texts to the masters of the pen — copywriters.